mrapp-ke/MLRL-Boomer/doc/user_guide/testbed/arguments.md

   - `exit` The program exits if an error occurs while writing output data.
   - `log` Any error that occurs while writing output data is logged, but the program continues.

+- `--if-output-exists` (Default value = `cancel`)

+  - `cancel` The experiment is canceled if all of its output files do already exist.
+  - `overwrite` Existing output files will be overwritten.

 - `--if-input-missing` (Default value = `exit`)

   - `exit` The program exits if an error occurs while reading input data.